-The primary PCI compliance feature of branch switches is to provide secure wired port access.
+The primary PCI compliance feature of store switches is to provide secure wired port access.
 (9.1.2, 11.1)

-Branch switches also provide PCI compliance via segmentation of sensitive networks from out-of-scope networks.
+Store switches also provide PCI compliance via segmentation of sensitive networks from out-of-scope networks.
 Although technically a firewall or ACL is used to enforce PCI Requirement 1, switches extend that Layer 3 boundary to Layer 2.
-Using VLANs, Cisco branch switches allow organizations to put their payment networks into separate VLANs (scopes) from other non-sensitive data (out-of-scope).
+Using VLANs, Cisco store switches allow retailers to put their payment networks into separate VLANs (scopes) from other non-sensitive data (out-of-scope).

-Figure 4-13 shows an example of switch segmentation.
+Figure 4-12 shows an example of switch segmentation.

-Figure 4-13 Cisco Branch Switch Segmentation
+Figure 4-12 Cisco Store Switch Segmentation

-Although the enforcement of these boundaries would be handled by either a router or firewall, the switch provides the port density and access required to connect the payment devices from the branch floor.
+Although the enforcement of these boundaries would be handled by either a router or firewall, the switch provides the port density and access required to connect the payment devices from the store floor.

-Table 4-37 lists the component assessment details for the Cisco branch switches.
+Table 4-36 lists the component assessment details for the Cisco store switches.

-Branch Switches Validated Provide secure access to payment devices in the branches REQUIREMENT: 9, 11 (9.1.2, 11.1.b) ASSESSMENT CAPABILITY SECURITY SERVICES "Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all Disable Any unnecessary functionality, such as scripts, drivers, features, subsystems, file systems Unnecessary Services and unnecessary web servers.
-(Sub-Requirements 2.2.2, 2.2.4) Secure Administrative Access Encrypt all non-console administrative access using strong cryptography.
-(Sub-requirement 2.3) Uses SNMP Version 3-SNMP Versions 1 and 2 are considered insecure.
-(Verizon Recommended) Vendor Supported Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
-(Sub-Requirements 6.1) AUTHENTICATION Limit access to system components and cardholder data to only those individuals whose job requires such access.
-Access limitations must include the following Assign all users a unique ID before allowing them to access system components or cardholder data Use Secure, Unique Accounts Strong passwords.
-(Sub-Requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) PCI Requires a timeout for sessions that are idle for more than 15 minutes, thereafter requiring the user to re Admin Session Timeout authenticate to renew access to the terminal or session.
-(Sub-Requirement 8.5.15) LOGS/ALERTS Secure audit trails so they cannot be altered.
-Promptly back up audit trail files to a centralized log server or media that is Audit Trails difficult to alter.
-(Sub-Requirement 10.5, 10.5.3) The Ability to Use Network Time Protocol Time data is protected; Time settings are received from industry-accepted time sources (Sub-Requirements 10.4.2, 10.4.3)
+Store Switches PRIMARY FUNCTION Requirement 9, 11 (9.1.2, 11.1.b) Provide secure access to payment devices in the stores.
+CAPABILITY ASSESSMENT Secure Services Disabled any unnecessary services -"Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file systems, and unnecessary web servers.
+(Sub-requirements 2.2.2, 2.2.4) Secure administrative access-Encrypt all non-console administrative access using strong cryptography.
+(Sub-requirement 2.3) Vendor supported - Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
+(Sub-requirement 6.1) Authentication Role-based access -Limit access to system components and cardholder data to only those individuals whose job requires such access.
+Access limitations must include the following.
+Establish an access control system for systems components with multiple users that restricts access based on a user's need to know, and is set to "deny all" unless specifically allowed.
+(Sub-requirement 7.1, 7.2) ۲ Use secure, unique accounts - Assign all users a unique ID before allowing them to access system components or cardholder data.; Strong Passwords.
+(Sub-requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) ۲ Logs Audit trails-Secure audit trails so they cannot be altered.
+Promptly back up audit trail files to a centralized log server or media that is difficult to alter.
+(Sub-requirement 10.5, 10.5.3) The ability to use Network Time Protocol - Time data is protected; Time settings are received from industry-accepted time sources.
+(Sub-requirements 10.4.2, 10.4.3)

-Table 4-37 Component Capability Assessment - Branch Switches
+Table 4-37 Component Capability Assessment - Store Switches